 When using the Variant Dependant method, Custom Pricing works by creating an app variant for the selected product to represent the discounted price.
 If the customer is eligible, this variant is added to the cart instead of the products regular-priced variant.

-Variants are not created in the Draft Order Method (V2) or Accelerated Draft Orders Method (V3).
+Note Variants are not created in the Draft Order Method (V2) or Accelerated Draft Orders Method (V3).
 By default, the Accelerated Draft Orders Method is supplied on new installs of Custom Pricing.
 If you are unsure which method you are currently using, please visit Discount Methods and How to Switch.

 When eligible for special pricing, the customer is purchasing the Custom Pricing variant, the one where the inventory is N/A. Within Shopify, n/a means that the inventory is unlimited and not being tracked.
 Because that variant is technically in stock, Shopify's inventory validation doesn't kick in.